 These seven received months of training in all the skills they would need to play Billy: ballet, tap, acting, acrobatics and singing.
 At this point in the process, as has happened with many other major productions around the world, some members of the London creative team came to help with the final casting – Simon Pollard, the London Resident Director, and Damian Jackson, the London Resident Choreographer.

 On December 18, 2016, over a year after the audition process had begun, the Japanese casting team was finally ready to announce their four Billys at a press event.
-The four talented young men who will star as Billy in the original cast in Japan are Kosei Kato, Sakuya Kimura, Haruto Maeda, and Kazuki Mirai.
+The four talented young men who were chosen to star as Billy in the original cast in Japan were Kosei Kato, Sakuya Kimura, Haruto Maeda, and Kazuki Mirai.

 In February 2017, another press event was held at which the four Billys gave their first live performance.
 They performed Electricity together in a version reminiscent of that which the three original London Billys performed at the Royal Variety Performance back in 2005.